Ex-Marine identified as suspect in mass shooting in California bar

 “I’ve learned it doesn’t matter what community you’re in,” Dean told reporters when asked if he was surprised this happened in Thousand Oaks.
 “It doesn’t matter how safe your community is.
 It can happen anywhere.”

-One man, Jason Coffman, told reporters that his son, Cody, 22, was among the dead.
-“This is going to be an absolutely heart-wrenching time for me and my family,” Coffman said.
-“This is a heart that I will never get back.”

-Names of the victims were not immediately made public and about 60 people were gathered at a teen center in Thousand Oaks waiting to learn if their loved ones were among the dead.
-After families were briefed, one man sat outside on the curb sobbing loudly.
+The names of the victims were not immediately made public and people gathered at a teen center in Thousand Oaks waiting to learn the fate of loved ones.
+One man, Jason Coffman, wept and struggled for words as he told reporters that his son, Cody, 22, was among the dead.

+“Only him and I know how I love, how much I miss him,” he said.
+“Oh, son, I love you so much.”

+Actress Tamera Mowry-Housley, one of the stars of the 1990s sitcom “Sister, Sister,” confirmed in a statement to ABC News that her niece, Alaina, was killed at the bar.

 Ventura County Sheriff’s Office Sergeant Ron Helus, a 29-year veteran with a wife and son, was shot in the bar and died at a hospital.

 Helus’ colleague, Sergeant Julie Novak, told CNN that he was talking to his wife on the phone when the Borderline call came in.
-He reached the bar in 2 minutes.
+He reached the bar in two minutes.

 A procession of at least 50 police cars and other vehicles escorted the hearse carrying his body from the hospital.
 Dozens of people watched from the sidewalk and firefighters stood at attention as it passed.